Nandaka/PixivUtil2/readme.txt

 	         -> be sure to set IrfanView to load Unicode-Plugin on startup when there are unicode-named files!
 	         -> Slideshow-options will be same as you have set in IrfanView before!
-IrfanViewPath   ==> set directory where IrfanView is installed (needed to start IrfanView)
+IrfanViewPath   ==> set directory where IrfanView is installed (needed to start IrfanView) downloadavatar  ==> set to 'True' to download the member avatar as 'folder.jpg'

 <<< list.txt >>>
 - This file should be build in the following way, white space will be trimmed, see example: